 We thank the following institutions for permitting the use of their data in CASFRI, a national assemblage of digital forest resource inventory data for ecological modelling and analysis:

-Alberta Pacific Forest Industries Inc.; Canfor Corporation; Louisiana Pacific Canada Ltd.; Tolko Industries Ltd.; West Fraser Timber Co.
+Alberta Pacific Forest Industries Inc.; Canadian Forest Products Ltd.; Forsite Consultants, Ltd.; Louisiana Pacific Canada Ltd.; Tolko Industries Ltd.; West Fraser Timber Co.
 Ltd.; Weyerhaeuser Company Ltd.; Blue Ridge Lumber; Buchanan Forest Products; Cenovus Energy Inc.; Daishowa Marubeni International Ltd.; Millar Western Forest Products Ltd.; Mistik Management Ltd.; Tembec Industries Inc.

-Government of Alberta - Environment and Parks (formerly Environment and Sustainable Resource Development); Government of British Columbia - Forests, Lands & Natural Resource Operations; Government of Canada - Department of National Defence and Parks Canada; Government of Manitoba - Conservation and Water Stewardship; Government of New Brunswick - Natural Resources; Government of Newfoundland & Labrador - Natural Resources; Government of Nova Scotia - Natural Resources; Government of Ontario - Natural Resources; Government of PEI - Communities, Land and Environment (formerly Environment, Energy and Forestry); Government of Québec - Forests, Wildlife and Parks (formerly Natural Resources and Wildlife); Government of Saskatchewan - Environment; Government of the Northwest Territories - Environment and Natural Resources; Yukon Government - Energy, Mines and Resources.
+Government of Alberta - Environment and Parks (formerly Environment and Sustainable Resource Development); Government of British Columbia - Forests, Lands & Natural Resource Operations; Government of Canada - Department of National Defence, Parks Canada Agency, Prince Albert National Park, Park, Wood Buffalo National Park; Government of Manitoba - Conservation and Water Stewardship; Government of New Brunswick - Natural Resources; Government of Newfoundland & Labrador - Natural Resources; Government of Nova Scotia - Natural Resources; Government of Ontario - Natural Resources; Government of PEI - Communities, Land and Environment (formerly Environment, Energy and Forestry); Gouvernement du Québec, Ministère de la Faune, de la Flore et des Parcs; Government of Saskatchewan - Environment; Government of the Northwest Territories - Environment and Natural Resources; Yukon Government - Energy, Mines and Resources.